Lallassu/hass-unifi/README.md

 Weights is downloaded here (download yolov3.weights): https://github.com/ultralytics/yolov3/releases

+** Note that this has been implemented to support cameras of older versions that lacks person detection from Unifi.
+Should also work with any camera that produces video files **

 ## Detection
 This works rather fast on low-scale platforms such as old laptops etc. It may have some miss-matches but usually works really well.

 It has been developed to be used with low end platforms, hence it might require some tweaking to work faster/better precision with more resourceful platforms.

+The detection is performed in the following way:
+1. Traverse all video chunks the last day per camera
+2. If already in database, skip.
+3. If not in database, perform detection every 15 frame (cofigurable), to match 1 frame/sec in the video.
+4. If a match, it will skip detection of the rest of the videos in that directory (for that camera).
+But it will mark the rest of the files as checked.
+This is to improve performance and only larm once and perform detection once per set of chunks.
+5. If a person is detected.
+The image is saved to the database and a simple webpage is generated with the last <configured> snapshots.

+## Installation
+You can use the service file and enable it in systemd.
+Or just run it as is.
+Setup the `config.ini` with the configuration for your system.
+Make sure python3 and all used libraries are installed.

 ## Hass Example Configuration
 HASS MQTT Configuration (configuration.yaml):